Staircases done the right way.

 The work, in context.

 Stairs are the most visible wood surface in most homes and also the hardest to build cleanly.
-Tread depth, riser height, nosing profile, and baluster spacing all interact with local code, and the materials have to match — or intentionally contrast with — the surrounding floors.
-We handle full rebuilds, retread-and-riser refacing over existing stringers, open-tread conversions, and refinishing of existing stairs to tie into newly installed floors.
+Tread depth, riser height, nosing profile, and baluster spacing all interact with local code.
+The materials have to either match the surrounding floors or contrast with them on purpose.
+We handle full rebuilds.
+We do retread-and-riser refacing over existing stringers.
+We convert closed stairs to open-tread, and we refinish existing stairs so they tie into newly installed floors.

 Why it matters